-Cover image for 10 Usability Heuristics: The Ultimate Guide to Better UI Design
+Cover image for 10 usability heuristics: The ultimate guide to better UI design

-Whether you're designing for web, mobile, AI interfaces, or emerging platforms, these heuristics provide a proven framework for creating intuitive, user-friendly experiences.
+Nielsen refined these heuristics in 1994 through factor analysis of 249 usability problems, and they remain relevant and unchanged because they address fundamental human cognitive limitations, specifically memory capacity, attention, and perception, rather than fleeting technological trends.
+Whether you're designing for web, mobile, AI interfaces, or emerging platforms, these principles provide a proven framework for creating intuitive, user-friendly experiences.

-TLDR: Key Takeaways
+TLDR: Key takeaways

 • Nielsen's 10 heuristics identify usability problems based on analysis of 249 real interface issues